agsb/f2u/docs/Notes.md

 # 21/12/2022

-- simplifly DO LEAVE LOOP +LOOP, using BEGIN UNTIL as wraprers, LEAVE does not continue until end of LOOP, values with 0x8000 offsets, as Forth-83
+- simplifly DO LEAVE LOOP +LOOP, using BEGIN UNTIL as wrapers, loop does a flag FALSE to continue LEAVE does not continue until end of LOOP, values with 0x8000 offsets, as Forth-83

 - versions of HOOK BACK ?BACK as same as BEGIN AGAIN UNTIL using return stack to preserve hook addresses

 - reviews of ?PAIRS for:

+                1   hook back ?back
-                if else then fi endif
+                2   if else then fi endif
-                begin again until while repeat
+                3   begin again until
+                4   while repeat
-                do loop leave +loop unloop
+                5   do loop leave +loop unloop
-                case of endof endcase
+                6   case of endof endcase
-                for next
+                7   for next
-                hook back ?back

-- wrappered refill inside XON XOFF for safety terminal input/output
+- wrapper refill inside XON XOFF for safety terminal input/output

+- review of _'_ _[']_

 # 16/12/2022